Rapper Pooh Shiesty, Now Facing Federal Charges, To Remain Locked Up

 MIAMI (CBSMiami) – Lontrell Williams, also known as rapper Pooh Shiesty, will remain in jail for now.

-Williams, 21, was arrested for an incident at a South Florida gentleman’s club where he is accused of shooting a security guard.READ MORE: COVID Pandemic Takes Toll On Caregivers
+Williams, 21, was arrested for an incident at a South Florida gentleman’s club where he is accused of shooting a security guard.READ MORE: Coral Gables Man Refuses To Sell Family House Swallowed By Massive Development

-That man is now recanting his story and telling investigators he does not remember being shot by Williams.READ MORE: Monroe Co.
-Has New Re-Entry Stickers In Case Of Checkpoints
+That man is now recanting his story and telling investigators he does not remember being shot by Williams.READ MORE: South Florida Star MMA Fighter Jorge Masvidal Delivers Father’s Day Gifts To 30 Fans

 Also, the US attorney has placed a federal retainer on another pending criminal case involving the rapper.